open-cloud/xos/xos/core/xoslib/ngXosLib/README.md

 _NOTE: endpoints are listed as an array `apiList` in `xos-resource-generator.js`.
 If a new endpoint is added, it should be added also to that list._

+### Vendors

+Xos comes with a preset of common libraries, as listed in `bower.json`:
+- angular
+- angular-route
+- angular-resource
+- angular-cookie
+- ng-lodash

+This libraries are server through Django, so they will not be included in your minified vendor file.
+To add a library and generate a new file (that will override the old one), you should:
+- enter `ngXosLib` folder
+- run `bower install [myPackage] --save`
+- rebuild the file with `gulp vendor`

+>_NOTE before adding libraries please discuss it to avoid this file to became huge_

 ### Yo Xos

 We have created a [yeoman](http://yeoman.io/) generator to help you scaffolding views.